musevlt/imphot/doc/imphot/regrid_hst_to_muse.rst

                             muse_image hst_images [hst_images ...]

   positional arguments:
-    muse_image      The filename of a template MUSE image in FITS format. hst_images      The filenames of one or more HST images with 30mas pixels.
+    muse_image      The filename of a template MUSE image or MUSE cube in FITS format.
+    hst_images      The filenames of one or more HST images with 30mas pixels.

   optional arguments: